-You could also take your paper, glass, cans and other materials to your local micro-recycling centre.
+You could also take your paper, glass, cans and other materials to your local micro-recycling centres.

 Simply Drop, Greensource, Oxfam, Redeem and Scope will all accept your old mobiles and chargers.
-Contact any of them to find out how to donate, or contact us to request an envelope.
-Alternatively bring your phones and chargers to the mobile recycling centre.
+Contact any of them to find out how to donate or contact us to request an envelope.
+Alternatively bring your phones and chargers to the mobile recycling centres.

 Please remove all SIM cards.

 Although nappies can't be recycled, you can use real cloth nappies to help protect the environment.
 Westminster offer a rebate for the washing of nappies.
 It is £48 for all residents who decide to use real nappies for the first time.
 Find out more about real nappies.

 These can be recycled.
 Put them in your box, bag or bin for collection.

 What happens to my recycling?

 Every residential property in Westminster should now have access to the recycling collection service.
 Please use the search facility to check if your building has a service.

 If your building is not serviced please contact the Recycling Team.